Multivariate Multicycle Codes for Complete Single-Shot Decoding: Previous Explicit Constructions

 \subsection{Challenges in creating higher-length complexes}

-The TT codes provide only partial single-shot decoding (they have metachecks only for the Z parity checks).
-A longer complex lets one provide metachecks for both the X and Z parity checks.
-The technique of tensor products employed in the discovery of the TT codes can, in principle, be used to create even longer complexes~\cite{lin2025abelianmulticyclecodessingleshot}, but explicitly describing the boundary maps (i.e.\ the parity check and metacheck matrices) of such complexes can grow complicated with those methods.
-Using the Koszul complex over a quotient ring, as we advocate in this paper, offers a simple, efficient way to describe these matrices.
-In particular, it substantially expedites generating random samples of such codes, as we demonstrate through the many codes we have discovered, listed in Table.~\ref{tab:table2}.
+The TT codes provide only partial single-shot decoding (they have metachecks only for the Z parity checks). \editcolor{A longer complex lets one provide metachecks for both the X and Z parity checks.
+The chief difficulty now is to figure out an "easy" technique to construct sufficiently long complexes.
+The technique of tensor products employed in the discovery of the TT codes can, in principle, be used to create such even longer complexes~\cite{lin2025abelianmulticyclecodessingleshot}, but explicitly describing the boundary maps (i.e.\ the parity check and metacheck matrices) of such complexes can grow complicated with those methods.
+Another alternative is the more general approach of AMC codes~\cite{lin2025abelianmulticyclecodessingleshot}, using a so-called "multiblock complex" (MBC) rule, also generating long enough complexes, at the cost of following a relatively complicated iterative procedure.
+However, using the Koszul complex over a quotient ring, as we advocate in this paper, offers a simpler, efficient way to describe these matrices that has already been in use for a long time in other fields of mathematics.
+In particular, it substantially expedites generating random samples of such codes, as we demonstrate through the many good codes we have discovered, listed in Tables ~\ref{tab:table2}, ~\ref{tab:table3}, ~\ref{tab:table4}, ~\ref{tab:table5}, ~\ref{tab:table7}, ~\ref{tab:table7}, ~\ref{tab:table8}, ~\ref{tab:table9}, ~\ref{tab:table10} and ~\ref{tab:table11}.
+For a comparison, see Fig.~\ref{fig:MMcodesconstruction}.
+Moreover, our construction generalizes many families of known codes (see Fig.~\ref{fig:conceptual_diagram_of_subfamilies}), including generalizing the AMC codes, and providing explicit instances of collapsed high-dimensional quantum codes with surprisingly low check weights.}